-Ask your Kleresca® clinic for a consultation to find out what kind of acne you have and if this new biophotonic treatment is the right choice for you.
-Discover a unique non-invasive treatment with high-efficacy and safety with little to no downtime.
+Ask your Kleresca® clinic for a consultation to find out what kind of acne you have and if this new effective, gentle, and non-systemic treatment is the right choice for you.

 Our skin contains hair follicles with sebaceous glands that continuously produce sebum, but this may be disrupted.
 The normal sebum production of the hair follicle may be disrupted by different factors, resulting in an inflammatory build-up, the so called pimples.